 Broadcast

-The act of transmitting video or audio content live over the internet to an audience.
+Transmitting video or audio content live over the Internet to an audience.

 Buffering

-The process of preloading video data so it can play smoothly.
-Buffering occurs when the internet connection can’t keep up with the stream’s data rate.
+Buffering is the process of preloading video data so it can play smoothly.
+It occurs when the internet connection can’t keep up with the stream’s data rate.

 Broadcast Delay

-A short intentional delay (often 5–30 seconds) added to live streams to censor or cut inappropriate content before it reaches the audience.
+A short, intentional delay (often 5–30 seconds) is added to live streams to censor or cut inappropriate content before it reaches the audience.

 Browser-Based Streaming